ubc/fantastic-dollop/api/README.md

   After upgrading, you will want to reinstall the package that threw the compilation error, this will need to be done with `pip` and not `pip-sync`:

         pip install --force-reinstall <PACKAGE_NAME>

+### Modifying the Database Schema

+See the README in `app/migrations` for instructions on how to write migrations for modifying the database schema.